boltex/leointeg/README.md

 it can also be manually activated by going to the Leo view in the activity bar.

 Once activated, it will start a bridge and connect to it automatically by default.
-The 'Open Leo File' icon will then be available.
+The 'Open Leo File' button will then be available.

 ## Features